MSW Program at Baltimore (UMB)

 In the advanced year, students have the choice between the Clinical concentration and the Macro concentration.
 It is also possible to have a primary and secondary concentration.
 In addition, students choose a specialization or field of practice that will focus on work in a particular area of study within the concentration.

 Subspecializations: Child, Adolescent and Family Health | Social Work in the Workplace & Employee Assistance

 We also offer a one-year Advanced Standing program (36 credits) for students entering with a BSW from an accredited program.
 Students will typically take 30 credits during the fall and spring semesters and the remaining 6 credits in the summer after their enrollment.
 The Advanced Standing program may be extended to be completed in no more than two years.

+The field practicum is the signature pedagogy of the MSW program.
+It is a required component of the Master’s curriculum, with specific professional competencies and practice behaviors that each student must demonstrate.
 The School utilizes a concurrent model of Field Education that requires students to take classroom methods courses while in field placement.
-Included in a student’s plan of study will be two different field placements: first year Foundation and second year Advanced.
-These placements are located in social service agencies, departments, or other service delivery systems throughout the Baltimore/Washington Metro Region.
-Field placements take place during traditional workday hours and begin in the fall and continue through the spring semester.
+There are two different field placements included in a student’s plan of study: first year Foundation and second year Advanced.
+These placements take place in social service agencies, departments, or other service delivery systems throughout the State of Maryland -- mostly in Baltimore City and Metro Washington DC regions.
+Field placements take place during traditional workday hours for the full academic year beginning in the fall and continuing through the spring semester.